 Trains and subways

-Trains & metros are without a doubt the best way to travel around Osaka.
-It’s best to avoid travelling at peak times though.
-It get chaotic when the subway stations are crowded with commuters.
+Trains & metros are, without a doubt, the best way to travel around Osaka.
+It’s best to avoid travelling at peak times, though.
+It can get chaotic when the subway stations are crowded with commuters.

 The subway system in Osaka comprises eight metro lines.
 Two of these lines service most of the city.
 The Midosuji Line runs north to south.
 On maps, it’s indicated in red.
 The Chuo Line runs east to west.
 It’s labelled as green on metro maps.